Organizational Psychologist Duties: What You’ll Do on the Job

 Licensing and certification guidelines for psychologists vary by state; be sure to check the guidelines for the region in which you plan to study.

-What career paths can I take in industrial-organizational psychology?
+What career paths can I take in the field?

 As an industrial-organizational psychologist, it’s never a dull day at work.
 You’ll get satisfaction from helping to improve work processes and environments in a multitude of ways.
 Some typical job descriptions include working in consulting, consumer, engineering or personnel psychology.